flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210205-uk-prime-minister-boris-johnson-on-the-passing-of-army-captain-sir-tom-moore-the-100-year/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "He became not just a national inspiration but a beacon of hope for the world."
+    He became not just a national inspiration but a beacon of hope for the world.

 ---
 Captain Tom developed a deep appreciation for UK healthcare workers after fracturing his hip several years ago.